-1. Introduction
+1. INTRODUCTION

 Transmission problems in electromagnetism and acoustics model the following typical experiment.
 An incident wave penetrates an object and travels inside the possibly inhomogeneous medium.
 Concurrently, it also scatters at its surface and propagates in the outside homogeneous region to eventually decay at infinity.
 Simulation of the complete phenomenon entails coupling the interior and exterior problems.
 A vast literature is devoted to the design of such couplings for various physical situations.
-Notably, the described setting is considered in [16], [19], [6], [18] and [26].
+Notably, the described setting is considered in [17], [21], [8], [19] and [27].

 On the one hand, domain based variational methods offer a familiar way of modeling wave propagation in materials whose properties vary in space.
-The texts [20], [17], [1] and [23] are thorough analyses for electromagnetism.
-Standard references such as [28] and [12] introduce the reader to the Helmholtz operator as it appears in acoustic scattering.
+The texts [20], [18], [1] and [24] are thorough analyses for electromagnetism.
+Standard references such as [28] and [13] introduce the reader to the Helmholtz operator as it appears in acoustic scattering.

 On the other hand, boundary integral equations are capable of describing the behavior of the waves in unbounded homogeneous regions, because they provide valid Cauchy data that can be fed to the representation formula.
-Their complete derivation and properties can be found in [28], [24], [21] and [22].
-In the following, we consider in particular the direct boundary integral equations of the first kind detailed in [25], [7] and [10].
+Their complete derivation and properties can be found in [28], [25], [22] and [23].
+In the following, we consider in particular the direct boundary integral equations of the first kind detailed in [26], [7] and [11].

-While transmission problems have unique solutions for all frequencies, many boundary integral equations obtained for an exterior problem involving an Helmholtz-like operator $P - \lambda Id$, $\lambda \in \mathbb{C}$, are haunted by the existence of "spurious frequencies": the kernel of the Dirichlet-to-Neumann map supplied by the first exterior Calderón identity is spanned by the interior Dirichlet λ -eigenfunctions of P. Similarly, the related Neumann eigenspace corresponds to the kernel of the Neumann-to-Dirichlet map supplied by the second exterior Calderón identity.
-This issue was investigated for the electric field integral equation in [9].
-Eigenvalues of the Laplacian were studied in [15] and [25] from the perspective of resonant frequencies.
+Even if a transmission problem involving a Helmholtz-like operator $P - \lambda Id$ has a unique solution at a given fixed frequency $\lambda \in \mathbb{C}$ , the standard direct first-kind boundary integral equations obtained for the associated exterior problem is haunted by the existence of "spurious frequencies": the kernel of the Dirichlet-to-Neumann map supplied by the first exterior Calderón identity is spanned by the interior Dirichlet $\lambda$ -eigenfunctions of P. Similarly, the related Neumann eigenspace corresponds to the kernel of the Neumannto-Dirichlet map supplied by the second exterior Calderón identity.
+This issue was investigated for the electric field integral equation in [10].
+Eigenvalues of the Laplacian were studied in [16] and [26] from the perspective of resonant frequencies.

-Unsurprisingly, this deficiency of the boundary integral equations carries over to the coupled domain-boundary variational formulations.
+Unsurprisingly, this deficiency of the boundary integral equations carries over to the coupled domainboundary variational formulations.
 Its consequences for the symmetric approach to the coupling problem